mohanb96/ABV_modul/README.md

 |Lv	|Number of factors applied in that treatment (from 0 to 8 in this dataset).|

 **Usage in Course**:
-This dataset is used throughout the Soil Ecosystem Functions under Global Change Factors course:
+This dataset is used throughout the course in:

-Days 1–2: Significance testing and Effect size.

-Days 4: ANOVA and linear Regression.

-Day 7: Null model analysis of synergistic and antagonistic multi-factor effects.
+Day 1,2,4 and 7

 **Source**:
 Bi, M. et al. (2024).
 Number and dissimilarity of global change factors influences soil properties and functions.
 Nature Communications, 15, 8188.